EQUENOS/dislash.py/docs/slash-client.rst

 .. autofunction:: check

+.. autofunction:: check_any

+.. autofunction:: cooldown

+.. autofunction:: has_role

+.. autofunction:: has_any_role

 .. autofunction:: has_permissions

 .. autofunction:: has_guild_permissions

+.. autofunction:: dm_only

-.. autofunction:: is_guild_owner
+.. autofunction:: guild_only

 .. autofunction:: is_owner

+.. autofunction:: is_nsfw

+.. autofunction:: bot_has_role

+.. autofunction:: bot_has_any_role

+.. autofunction:: bot_has_permissions

-.. autofunction:: cooldown
+.. autofunction:: bot_has_guild_permissions